nilportugues/sql-repository/README.md

             // Notice how we are accessing date value inside
             // the \DateTime object!
 We use dot notation to
             // access deep values.
+            // For instance, registeredOn.timezone will be
+            // ignored because we are not mapping

             'registeredOn.date' => 'created_at',
         ];